denisesato/InteractiveProcessDriftDetectionFW/README.md

 	pip install -r requirements.txt

+Then update the river package with the latest development version which has a bugfix on the ADWIN detector:

+    pip install git+https://github.com/online-ml/river --upgrade

 For the web interface we must install Graphviz available at: https://graphviz.org/download/

 In a Windows Machine install